Hiking in Croatia will allow you completely immerse yourself in the beautiful nature of this country whilst fulfilling your passion for hiking!

 If you’re not up for such a rigorous hike, you can always visit the Dragon’s Cave near the village of Murvica.
 The Dragon’s Cave is filled with reliefs of dragons, the moon, and the Madonna and scientist suspect that it’s the first place on the island where Christianity was reconciled with ancient Slavic pagan beliefs.3.
 Hvar Island

 After Brač, you will move on to Hvar Island which is undoubtedly one of the most popular tourist destinations in Dalmatian region.
 Explore the old towns and soak up the refreshing scent of lavender, olives, and wine, after which you will get a chance to visit the buzzing town of Hvar – the crown jewel in the island’s tourist offer.
-This beautiful town has been called the French Riviera of the Adriatic and is teeming with life and visitors at all hours of the day and night.4 & 5.
-The Islands Of Vis & Korčula
+This beautiful town has been called the French Riviera of the Adriatic and is teeming with life and visitors at all hours of the day and night.4.
+The Island Of Vis

-From Hvar, we’re moving on to the quieter, but equally stunning locations –the islands of Vis and Korčula.
+From Hvar, we’re moving on to the quieter, but equally stunning locations – the islands of Vis and Korčula.
 Some of the best Croatian wines are made on Vis so make sure to taste them while you’re there!
-Vis is the western-most island you’re going to visit on this cruise and on a clear and sunny day you will be able to see clear across the turquoise sea, perhaps all the way to Italy!
+Vis is the western-most island you’re going to visit on this cruise and on a clear and sunny day you will be able to see clear across the turquoise sea, perhaps all the way to Italy!5.
+Korcula

 Korčula, also known as ‘Korkyra Melaina’ or the Black Island has been settled since the ancient times, first by the Greek and the Romans and then by early Croatian settlers.
 Korčula is the olive grove of Croatia and an abundance of different olive oils is produced on the island.
 It is also the birthplace of a renowned world explorer, Marco Polo, and you can walk across the city walls in the footsteps of one of Croatia’s most celebrated historical figures!6.
 The City Of Makarska